Affinity-based extension of non-extensive entropy and statistical mechanics: Affinity-Based Extension of Tsallis Entropy

-It will be more adapted to some purposes, as we will see, to employ \q{distance} variables $\{\rho_{ij}\}$, each defined in $[0,\,\infty)$, instead of the dissimilarity variables $\{d_{ij}\}$.
-Notice that it is always possible to map the former into the latter, and \textit{vice versa}, through the transformation

-with $r$, $\lam$ and $\eta$ positive parameters.
-Other alternatives of mapping would also be possible,\footnote{\, Examples would include some sigmoid functions such as $\tanh(b x^{a})$ and $x^{a}(c+x^{k a})^{-1/k}$.} but we will mostly make use of the particular mapping (\ref{d<->r}) in this paper.
-Thus the subsequent arguments hold equally well with any properly defined set of variables $\{d_{ij}\}$ or $\{\rho_{ij}\}$.

-\paragraph{} Given the above conventions, below we derive our general formula for the dissimilarity (or distance) based diversity index (\ref{general_iD}).
-In contrast to the previous works (e.g.\ \cite{Weitzman92,Solow93,Walker99,Ricotta06,Stirling07,Guiasu11,Scheiner12,Leinster12,Guiasu14,Chiu14,Leinster16}), this work is based on a more axiomatic approach.
-Specifically, we claim the following Conditions \ref{cond:conti}--\ref{cond:even_p} to be necessary conditions for any consistent dissimilarity-based diversity index:
+The formula of the form (\ref{general_iD}) integrates the effects of all the aforementioned essential aspects of diversity into a single dimension in the same unit.
+Clearly, such a diversity index cannot be arbitrary, but it is necessarily constrained by the nature of the measure itself.
+Given that, in contrast to the previous works (e.g.\ \cite{Leinster12}), this work is based on an axiomatic approach, i.e.\ we postulate the following Conditions \ref{cond:conti}--\ref{cond:even_p} as necessary conditions for any consistent dissimilarity-based diversity index: